What will you learn from this article?

 In CI engines, injector injects fuel during this stroke.
 This fuel burns due to heat produced by compression which create a high pressure force.
 This force moves piston form TDC to BDC.
 When the piston reaches in middle, the exhaust port and transfer port opens simultaneously.
 This exhausted burnt gases out from engine cylinder and transfer port supplied fresh air into engine cylinder from crankcase for further cycle.

-- These engines are used in small vehicles like mopeds, schooters etc.
+- These engines are used in small vehicles like mopeds, scooters etc.

-- Small gasoline engines are used for lawn movers.
+- Small gasoline engines are use for lawn movers.

 - It is also used for small electric generator set, pumping set, outboard motor boats.

 - Two stroke diesel engines are used for ship propulsion.

 Advantages and Disadvantages: